brammittendorff/opencryptui/README.md

 ## Features

 - Encrypt and decrypt files and folders.
-- Support for multiple encryption algorithms: AES-256-CBC, AES-256-GCM, AES-256-CTR, ChaCha20-Poly1305, Twofish, Serpent, Blowfish, Camellia, and AES-128-CBC.
+- Support for multiple encryption algorithms: AES-256-CBC, AES-256-GCM, AES-256-CTR, ChaCha20-Poly1305, Camellia (128/256), AES-128-CBC, and others.
 - Support for multiple key derivation functions: PBKDF2, Argon2, and Scrypt.
-- Option to enable HMAC integrity check.
+- Option to enable HMAC / AEAD authentication for integrity checks.
-- Memory encryption: Encrypts the in-memory keys used during encryption operations to protect against memory dump attacks.
-- Keyfile support: Keyfiles can be used to provide an additional layer of security, ensuring that access requires both the correct password and one or multiple keyfiles.
-- Hardware acceleration support: Detects support for hardware features like Intel AES-NI, which can potentially speed up AES encryption and decryption processes.
-OpenSSL may utilize these features automatically when available.
+- Memory protection: Sensitive keys are securely erased from memory after use (`OPENSSL_cleanse`, `sodium_memzero`, `mlock`).
+- Keyfile support: Combine one or more external keyfiles with the password for layered security.
+- Hardware acceleration support: Automatically detects AES-NI and other hardware features.
+- Built-in benchmark: Compare performance of different cipher/KDF combos in MB/s and ms.
+- GUI-based folder compression and encryption using `.tar.gz` wrapping.
+- Multi-provider backend: OpenSSL, libsodium, and Argon2 are all supported and switchable at runtime.

 ## Dependencies